QZKasoma-Luo/CUDA-Written_Number_Classifier/README.md

 # GPU-Accelerated KNN Implementation

 A CUDA-optimized K-Nearest Neighbors algorithm implementation, designed specifically for the MNIST dataset.
 This implementation achieves high performance through GPU acceleration and various optimization techniques.
+This is Google colab version, if you want to run it on your local machine, nesscary modifcation required.

 ## Features